Click

 The present spelling suggests the common word "zoo", but the pronunciation is zóe.wa.plàangk.tan, not zúe.plaangk.tan.
 Is ZOA- clear?
 Will people see it as two syllables, parallel to boa (constrictor)? or one syllable, parallel to boat?
 If a T followed the ZOA-, there might be reason to be concerned.
 But the consonant to follow the ZOA- is a P, so I think most readers will see it as rhyming with boa: "zoaplankton".

-My thanks to "space ..." for suggesting reform of this word, even tho I chose a different solution.
+____________________My thanks to "space ..." for suggesting reform of this word, even tho I chose a different solution.

 Wensday, November 7, 2007: "yoeman" for "yeoman"

 This is the kind of word one has to check the dictionary for, to make sure the present spelling really is as silly as it seems.
 Why on Earth would there be an E before the O in this word?
 Y incorporates a very brief E-sound in its nature, and the word isn't pronounced yee.óe.man, in three syllables.
-There is absolutely no reason for an E to precede the O.
+There is absolutely no reason for an E to precede the O.We might simply drop the superfluous-E, but that would produce "yoman", parallel to the oddly pronounced but early-learned woman, with which it does not rhyme.

 If, however, we flip the E and O, we get a spelling that is both clear and sensible: "yoeman".